zio/zio/docs/datatypes/core/zio/zio.md

 }
 ```

 So, to translate ZIO interruption into cancellation of these types of blocking operations we should use `attemptBlockingCancelable`.
-This method takes a `cancel` effect which responsible to signal the blocking code to close itself when ZIO interruption occurs:
+This method takes a `cancel` effect which is responsible to signal the blocking code to close itself when ZIO interruption occurs:

 ```scala mdoc:silent:nest
 val myApp =